Haifa Wild Boars: Club history

 The club was formed by Alan Brazg, a student in the Technion, in the year 1971 and consisted mostly of immigrants from South Africa.
 The club was one of the first to bring rugby union to Israel, when the Israeli union was formed in 1972.

-Lady Wild Boars
+The team was ranked 3rd in the Israeli League season 2022-2023.

+Maccabi Haifa Women's Rugby

 Erez Weiss, a Haifa men’s player, promoted the birth of a women's rugby union team.
 With his enthusiasm, a team was formed in 2005 which included 7 team members and was coached by Menachem Ben Menachem and Nir Bar Or (2005/2006).
-Then, Yael Kenan took over as coach (2006/2007) and is still the team coach today (2009/2010).
+Then, Yael Kenan took over as coach (2006/2007).
+Shaharit Golding was the most recent coach of the team (during the season 2018/2019).

-Haifa women's team, also known as The Haifa Lady Boars, won the Yizrael 7's tournament in 2007 and came in first place in the rugby tournament of Eilat games 2009.
-The team is playing in the Israeli Rugby League and has been ranked second for the last four years.
+Haifa women's team, also known as Maccabi Haifa Women's Rugby, won the Yizrael 7's tournament in 2007 and came in first place in the rugby tournament of Eilat games 2009.
+The team was in the top of the Israeli Rugby Union league, being ranked second 4 season in a row in the late 2000's.